bentan4853563/AmazHub/_portfolio/custom-box.md

 picture: "/assets/portfolio/custom-box.png"
 url: "#"
 extra: ""
-description: "This is a custom iOS app created by Brave Dev World for a Manhattan-based company.
+description: "This is a custom iOS app created by AmazHub for a Manhattan-based company.
 It simplifies the process of getting pricing for custom-sized boxes and enables salespeople to get up-to-date pricing quickly and easily.
 The app is available for delivery in Brooklyn, New Jersey, and Manhattan."
 ---
-Brave Dev World had the opportunity to collaborate with a Manhattan-based company, BandC IND., to develop Custom Box, a tailored iOS application designed to streamline their custom-sized box pricing process.
+AmazHub had the opportunity to collaborate with a Manhattan-based company, BandC IND., to develop Custom Box, a tailored iOS application designed to streamline their custom-sized box pricing process.
 This project reflects our commitment to creating practical mobile app solutions that address specific business challenges.

 ## Overview of Custom Box App
 Custom Box serves as a digital tool for BandC IND.’s sales team, enabling them to obtain quick and accurate pricing for custom-sized boxes.
 Developed with the user in mind, the app is intuitive, simplifying the sales process and enhancing the efficiency of obtaining up-to-date pricing.